propensive/scalaworld/pages/unconference/object-functional-ddd-scala.md

 of the object oriented paradigm and functional programming, also focusing on how to define a program following the DDD guidelines.

-The scratch code for the conference is [here](https://github.com/kmruiz/scala-object-functional-ddd-unconference).
+The scratch code for the unconference is [here](https://github.com/kmruiz/scala-object-functional-ddd-unconference).

 Those slides try to explain how to take advantage of: